zackforbing/ruby-submissions/1406/07_self_directed_project/davis_emily.markdown

 ### Idea One: Best Snow.
 Best Go.

-[If this project gets selected, put **SELECTED** here]
+**SELECTED**

 # Pitch
-This app would gath snow fall data across all Colorado ski resorts, as well as determine your travel time based on current traffic flows.
+This app will aggregate snowfall and travel data.

 # Description
-* Users would be able to  select 'favorite' resorts, and the snowfalls for those resorts would display on the homepage.
-* There would be two options: sort by snowfall or sort by travel time.
-* User's can communicate with their 'crew' via a messaging center.
-* The app would send text messages to users with a daily snow report.
-* It would also be cool to integrate a ride share message board
+When a user opens the app, it will give them either:
+- Previously selected 'favorite' resorts sorted by travel time or snowfall in the last seven days
+- The three nearest mountains based on current travel time and prioritized by snowfall in the last seven days
+- There will also be a Twitter RSVP integration

 Two things define a weekend warrior's life: snowfall and traffic jams.
 I think this app would give that group a bit more power when planning their weekends.